jokob-sk/NetAlertX/docs/NOTIFICATIONS.md

 There are 4 settings on the device for influencing notifications.
 You can:

-1. Completely disable the scanning of the device
+1. **Scan device** - Completely disable the scanning of the device
-2. **Alert all events**, connections, disconnections, IP changes (noisy, usually not recommended)
+2. **Alert all events** - Enables extensive alerts of connections, disconnections, IP changes (noisy, usually not recommended)
-3. **Alert down** - alerts when a device goes down.
-This setting overrides disabled Alert All Events, so you will get a notification of a device going down even if you don't have Alert All Events ticked.
+3. **Alert down** - Alerts when a device goes down.
+This setting overrides disabled Alert All Events, so you will get a notification of a device going down even if you don't have **Alert All Events** ticked.
 4. **Skip repeated notifications**, if for example you know there is a temporary issue and want to pause the same notification for this device for a given time.

 ## Plugin settings 🔌